Ivan1248/vidlu/README.md

 ### Directory configuration

-`scripts/dirs.py` is a module that determines directory paths needed for running experiments.
-It contains the following path variables:
+`scripts/dirs.py` searches for and stores directory paths for datasets, cache, results and other data in the following variables:

--   `datasets` is a list of paths that contain datasets.
-If the env. variable `VIDLU_DATASETS` is defined, it is taken as the first path.
-If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets" are included too. "&lt;ancestor>" is any ancestor directory of `dirs.py`.
--   `cache` is used for automatically caching data.
-It should preferably be on an SSD, while original datasets can be on slower disks since data is usually accessed through cache.
+-   `datasets: list[Path]` can point to multiple directories, each of which can contain dataset directories.
+-   `cache: Path` points to a directory for caching data.
--   `pretrained` points to a directory that can contain pre-trained parameters.
-It is takes the value of the `VIDLU_PRETRAINED` env. variable (if defined) or "&lt;ancestor>/data/pretrained" (if found).
+-   `pretrained: Path` points to a directory for pre-trained parameters.
--   `experiments` points to a directory for experiment results.
-It takes the value of the `VIDLU_EXPERIMENTS` env. variable (if defined) or "&lt;ancestor>/data/experiments" (if found).
+-   `experiments: Path` points to a directory for experiment results.
 The directory `saved_states = experiments / "states"` is automatically created for storing intermediate and complete training states.

-There is also a `VIDLU_DATA` env. variable that can be used instead of the mentioned ones.
-See below.

-#### Setup

-It might be easiest to create the following directory structure so that the directories can be found automatically by `dirs.py`.
+It might be easiest to create the following directory structure.
 Symbolic links can be useful.

 ```sh
 <ancestor>